Best Dell monitor Android Central 2021

 Want to feel like an eSports gamer?
 The Alienware 25 has some of the best specs for gaming that we've ever seen: a 240Hz refresh rate for ultrasmooth visuals, true 1ms response time for minimal lag, and new IPS tech that supports side viewing angles for fast-moving content.
 Add in AMD FreeSync Premium and NVIDIA G-SYNC for synced graphics with the monitor, and you'll have an excellent overall gaming experience.

 Of course, for the sake of hitting 240Hz, the display is only 1080p; it has a narrower color gamut than most other Dell monitors (16.78 million vs. 1.06 billion).
-Outside of fast-paced gaming, regular content like 4K video streaming or video editing software won't look as good as it would on another monitor.
+As a result, outside of fast-paced gaming, regular content like 4K video streaming or video editing software won't look as good as it would on another monitor.
 But if you can accept that, it's a fair sacrifice to make for great gaming performance.

 For the sake of optimized performance, Alienware provided a display menu that lets you change the monitor settings based on the genre of the game you're playing.
 Design-wise, it has special cooling vents, so hardcore graphics don't overheat the monitor, and the VESA-compatible mount lets you tilt, swivel and pivot your Alienware monitor (though not quite as much as the Dell P2419H.
 The AW2521HF has all the ports you'd ever need as well: USB upstream, two USB-C ports, two USB 3.0 ports (one with power charging), two HDMI ports, one DisplayPort, and one Audio Line-Out.